joemoose/dungeoneers.d20/docs/equipment.md

 ## Introduction

-The equipment that your character carries and your own ingenuity define your character’s role and specialty in the group.
+The equipment that your character carries and your ingenuity define your character’s role and specialty in the group.

 ## Inventory slots